 3. The NEF interacts with the PCF by triggering a Npcf_PolicyAuthorization_Update request and provides UE address, AF Identifier, Flow description(s), the QoS reference and the optional Alternative Service Requirements (containing one or more QoS reference parameters in a prioritized order).
 Any optionally received period of time or traffic volume is also included and mapped to sponsored data connectivity information (as defined in TS 23.203 [24]).

 If a Requested 5GS delay is provided by the AF and if the UE-residence-time is provided by PCF, the NEF calculates a Requested PDB by subtracting the UE-residence-time from the Requested 5GS delay.
-The NEF sends the Requested PDB, Requested GFBR, Requested MFBR, Burst Size, and Time domain and the TSC Assistance Container (including flow direction, Periodicity, Burst Arrival Time) to the PCF.
+The NEF sends the Requested PDB, Requested GFBR, Requested MFBR, Burst Size, and Time domain and the TSC Assistance Container (including flow direction, Periodicity, Burst Arrival Time, Survival Time,) to the PCF.

 4. The PCF determines whether the request is authorized.